Remembering Judy at Christmas

 “No, Ebenezer,'“ she says.
 “We’ll find a way to make it special - make it memorable.”

 Trust me, Sue will succeed in this goal - as she usually does.
-No matter how grinchy I might be - she counterbalances with abundant grace and energy.
+No matter how grinchy I might be - she counterbalances with abundant grace and energy… and Sue’s love of Christmas makes me reflect upon someone we lost this summer.

 “Oh Daddy!”

-One Christmas morning, while father treated his Yuletide headache with some hair of the dog, we settled into position around the tree – presents sprawled around the living room.
+One Christmas morning, while Bernie (father) treated his Yuletide headache with some hair of the dog, we settled into position around the tree – presents sprawled around the living room.

 For Karen, my older sister, appropriate for her hippy, non-conforming spirit, it was a collection of obscure, subversive LP’s.

-My brother, Jeff, would receive a gift that today would provoke an investigation: a deadly crossbow complete with metal-tipped arrows.
+My brother, Jeff, would receive a gift that today would provoke a Children’s Aid investigation: a deadly crossbow complete with metal-tipped arrows.

 As he unwrapped the weapon, the glee in his eyes was terrifying.
 I looked at my parents in horror.
 Was it not as obvious to them?
 For me, it could not have been more clear: In Jeff’s imminent hunting fantasies, he was Davy Crockett, and I his bull moose.